Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09-pinnacle-financial-group/phase-02-auto-scaling/engineering-log.md

 Connected `pinnacle-app-asg` to the existing Application Load Balancer target group so newly launched instances can register automatically and receive traffic after passing health checks.

+Created the Auto Scaling Group `pinnacle-app-asg` using the approved Launch Template.

+The group was configured across three public subnets, attached to `eng09-web-tg`, and set to maintain a baseline capacity of two application instances with a maximum capacity of four.

 ## Evidence

 Evidence 11